 The 2014 reforms aimed to help people resolve parenting disputes without having to go to court, however, we now know that these changes are not working for some people.

 The Minister of Justice has asked an Independent Panel to examine the changes and consider how they have impacted separating families and their children.

 The Independent Panel is due to report back to the Minister of Justice by May 2019.

-Based on what they heard, the Panel considers changes need to be made to the Family Court and related services.
-The Panel has produced a second consultation document which outlines their initial thoughts on a proposed direction for change.
-Questions are listed throughout the document for your feedback.
-The consultation paper can be found at the following links:
+Based on what they heard in the first phase of consultation, the Panel considered changes need to be made to the Family Court and related services.
+The Panel produced a second consultation document which outlined their initial thoughts on a proposed direction for change.
+The second phase of consultation closed on 1 March 2019.

 The following document contains answers to some frequently asked questions about the Panel and its work:

 The video below introduces the Panel’s second round of consultation in New Zealand Sign Language.

 The Panel’s first round of consultation was aimed at identifying what has been working well and what has not since 2014.
 People using and working in the system were invited to make a submission to the Panel between 5 September 2018 and 9 November 2018.
 Thank you to all those who took the time to have their say.